-Originally written and published for AltReading on 11 August 2015
+Written and originally published for AltReading on 11 August 2015

 What is the first thing which comes to mind when you hear the word ‘utopia’?
 For some it is an imagined perfect place, or state of things, and for the majority of people in Reading you are more than likely to reminisce about the two-tier superclub which resided on the outskirts of Reading in Calcot back in the mid to late nineties.